intel-analytics/ipex-llm/ppml/trusted-machine-learning/README.md

 bash init.sh
 ```

-The trusted-machine-learning image porvides some classic examples of machine learning, including but not limited to random forest and linear regression.
+The trusted machine learning image porvides some classic examples of machine learning, including but not limited to random forest and linear regression.
 You can check the scripts in `/ppml/scripts` and execute one of them like this:
 ```bash
 cd scripts
 bash start-random-forest-classifier-on-local-sgx.sh